Legal right of admission

 If we cannot offer you a study place based on the selection criteria for any of the programme concentrations you have applied for, we will contact you and ask you to prioritise the remaining concentrations.

-As the following programmes have selection you MUST write a motivational essay, even though you have a legal claim:
+As the following programmes have selection at the concentration you MUST write a motivational essay, even though you have a legal claim:

 MA in International Business Communication